nlopez39/Inscribe-test-part-2/README.md

 ## 4. Next Steps

-### Possible Follow-Up Endpoints or Advanced Features
+### Webhooks

-In a production integration, webhooks can be used to be notified and act on a document that has finished processing.
+In a production integration, webhooks can be used to receive notifications and take immediate action once a document has finished processing.

-Implement webhooks to receive notifications about important events in real-time, such as document state changes, customer approval status changes, or completion of a collect session.
+Set up webhooks to listen for key events in real time, such as:

+- Document state changes

+- Customer approval status updates

+- Completion of a collect session

-The webhook feature will allow seamless integration with external systems, ensuring that updates are processed immediately without manual intervention.
+This approach allows seamless integration with external systems, ensuring updates are handled automatically without the need for manual review.

-### Best Practices for Scaling or Automating the Process in Production

-- Concurrency : Ensure that webhook payloads are handled concurrently without blocking other system processes.
-Use asynchronous methods and worker queues to manage high-volume notifications efficiently.

-- Retries: In the event of a failure or an unreachable URL, implement a retry mechanism with exponential backoff to handle temporary outages or delays in processing.
+For example, you can use Inscribe's "Document state changed minimal" [webhook event](https://docs.inscribe.ai/docs/getting-started-with-inscribe-webhooks#webhook-types) to provide immediate feedback to a user who may have submitted an incorrect document.
+This event includes valuable metadata such as:

+- Document type classification (bank statement, payslip, utility bill, etc.)

+- File type (True PDF, image, etc.)

+- Language

+- Quality score (readability/sharpness of the document)

+- Parsed details (e.g., name, address, date)

+With this data, your application can determine whether the submitted document meets your business rules.
+For instance, if your process only accepts bank statements from the last 90 days and a user uploads a 6-month-old document, your UI can alert them in near real time — improving efficiency and user satisfaction.

+This avoids delays that would otherwise occur if a support or underwriting team had to follow up manually via email, significantly improving conversion rates and the overall user experience.

+### Testing Webhooks

+Before going live, it's important to thoroughly test webhook integration to understand how Inscribe webhooks behave and what the structure of incoming data looks like.

+- Set up a test server to receive webhook payloads.This helps you inspect the request content and verify your implementation.

+- Validate signature checks locally to ensure security mechanisms are correctly configured.

+- Use tools like `ngrok` to expose a local server to the internet, allowing you to simulate real webhook deliveries to your development environment.

+- Simulate real scenarios, such as different document types or edge cases, to confirm your application responds appropriately in each case.

+By investing time in pre-production testing, you can confidently deploy a robust and secure webhook solution that supports real-time document processing at scale.

 **To Setup Webhooks check out this guide**: [Getting started with Webhooks](https://docs.inscribe.ai/docs/getting-started-with-inscribe-webhooks)

 ## 5. Security Considerations

-### How Inscribe handles data security ?

 In addition to being SOC II and ISO27001 certified, we store and encrypt all data securely in our VPC, and we never send PII to models that we don’t host ourselves.

-### Guidance for encryption in transit and at rest?
+Inscribe ensures data privacy through robust data encryption, access control, and compliance with data protection regulations to safeguard sensitive information used by their AI Risk Agents.

 ## 6. Troubleshooting & Support

-### Common issues (invalid tokens, 4xx/5xx errors, rate limits)
+### Common issues:

-1. **Invalid Tokens:**
+1. ### Invalid Tokens:

    An invalid token means the API cannot verify your application's identity or permissions.

-   **Causes:** Expired tokens, incorrect tokens, or tokens revoked by Inscribe AI.
+   - Causes: Expired tokens, incorrect tokens, or tokens revoked by Inscribe AI.

    **Troubleshooting:**